Denzylsgovender/PROG6112-Array_Activity/README.md

-# 🏫 Student Practice Task: School Exam Score Report System (2D Arrays in Java)
+# ICE Task: School Exam Score Report System

-## 📘 Overview
+## Overview

 In this task, you will build a simple Java program that helps a school principal keep track of student performance across multiple terms.
 You’ll use **two-dimensional arrays** to store and report student exam marks.